 We collect information in the following ways:

-You may give us your information in order to sign up for our newsletter, make a donation, tell us your story, or communicate with us.
+You may give us your information in order to sign up for our services, to receive our newsletter, make a donation, tell us your story, or communicate with us.

 What personal data we collect and how we use it